brighton404/brighton404/README.md

 [LUNA]: https://lunafrica.com
 currently working some of my time at [LUNA]<br/>
-I’m ready to collaborate on any Figma Design or Front-end issue
+I’m ready to collaborate on any Figma Design or Front-end issue<br/>
 **To reach Me Mail:**
 ```
 julius@brightons.site